 How to embark on the Feast.

 - Set a Practice Space: How you prepare your inner and outer spaces as you move through the Feast sets the tone for the season and the year ahead.
-Find a place in your home, and make it sacred.
-You might create a practice space that stays up throughout the Feast, by lighting a candle, burning some incense, and playing meditative music.
+Find a comfortable, quiet place in your home where you can do your daily practice.
+Perhaps you create a temporary space that you maintain throughout the Feast.
+You can create an altar of sorts, with candles, incense, objects that remind you of your commitment, and by lighting a candle, burning some incense, and playing meditative music.

 - Set a Practice Time: Choose a time in the morning when you can dive deep into your practice for 40 minutes.
 Or, set aside two 20-minute sessions.
 Whatever your spiritual practice is, whether you choose to pray, meditate, read sacred texts, or give yourself time for reflection and creativity, you can participate in the Feast.